 Marilyn Burtis ......
 Secret Word Girl

 The original idea for You Bet Your Life came from some appearances Groucho Marx made on the radio with Bob Hope.
-Then came the You Bet Your Life radio show that aired from October 5, 1949 through April 28, 1954, coinciding with the TV series for its final 4 years!
+Then came the You Bet Your Life radio show that aired from October 27, 1947 (With an earlier audition show on September 15, 1947) through June 10, 1960.
+When the show moved to television, NBC broadcast the episodes simultaneously on radio and TV!

 Author William Peter Blatty won $10,000 on the show and said he would use the money to take time off of work to write a novel.
 The novel he wrote turned out to be "The Exorcist".